Munnu/Stroll-Safely/diary/week2/may_16th_log.md

 #May 19th Log:
 I didn't do a thing today.
 We had a fieldtrip and 2 hours to do our work...
 I also had advising.
 Didn't do a thing, nope.
 I know tomorrow will be even more limited time, so I might try again tonight.

+#May 20th Log:
+I thought I'd be done with my minimum viable product but I am not and that's mainly because there has been fieldtrips and very little time to work on it.
+I am also stuck on getting a JS object sent over to flask so that I could manipulate that data in python.

+Today I learned about `git cherry-pick` because I accidentally pushed a commit to my master branch that had broken code.
+I'll try to do my work tonight and hope I will reach my MVP by Monday.
+My mentor had told me to redo my entire thing, which also made me spin my wheels until late in the night last night.
+It wasn't until in the morning I realized that's not a good idea until I get the main idea down: A safest possible route generated (even if it takes 5 minutes to load it).
+Tonight since it is highly likely I won't be able to solve the JS to Python thing, I will use the gmaps module in python to get the directions (which is the same exact data I'm retrieving from the JS end) and see if I could find what legs of the route overlaps what block(s) of the boundary.